gFilleti/Python-Scripts/README.md

 Scripts Python
 ==============

-This repository for all my personal Python Scripts.
+This repository its for all my personal Python Scripts.